ReinFog: A Deep Reinforcement Learning Empowered Framework for Resource Management in Edge and Cloud Computing Environments: MADCP: A Memetic Algorithm for DRL Component Placement

 In most practical scenarios, the complexity of the iterative optimization phase $O(G \times P^2 \times M)$ dominates the overall complexity, especially for larger values of $G$, $P$, or $M$.
 Therefore, the overall time complexity of the MADCP can be expressed as:

 The complexity analysis shows that although MADCP combines GA, FA, and PSO, the overall complexity does not significantly increase.
 Specifically, GA’s selection, crossover, and mutation operations have a complexity of $O(P^2 + P \times M)$, and PSO’s update operations have a complexity of $O(P \times M)$, both of which are relatively low and do not heavily impact the total complexity.
 The FA’s movement operation, with a complexity of $O(P^2 \times M)$, becomes the dominant factor as the population size increases.
-Thus, the total complexity of MADCP remains $O(G \times P^2 \times M)$, which is consistent with the complexity of using FA alone and does not increase significantly due to the addition of GA and PSO.
 Instead, MADCP leverages GA to enhance population diversity, preventing premature convergence; FA to improve local search capabilities; and PSO to guide global convergence.
 This results in a superior optimization performance without adding substantial computational overhead.
 In essence, MADCP achieves a balanced integration of the strengths of each algorithm while maintaining manageable complexity, making it a highly effective optimization algorithm for complex optimization problems.